USNavalResearchLaboratory/task-scheduling/README.md

 This Python package provides a framework for implementing task scheduling algorithms and assessing their performance.
 It includes traditional schedulers as well as both supervised and reinforcement learning schedulers.

 ## Installation
 The `task_scheduling` package is developed for [Python 3.9](https://www.python.org/downloads/).
-It can installed directly from GitHub using
+Best practice is to first create a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+The package can then be installed directly from GitHub using
 ```
 pip install git+https://github.com/USNavalResearchLaboratory/task-scheduling.git#egg=task_scheduling
 ```